mozilla/version-control-tools/docs/hgmo/bundleclone.rst

 that repository.

-If you think bundles should be made available, let a server operator know by filing a ``Developer Services :: hg.mozilla.org`` bug or by joining
-#vcs on irc.mozilla.org.
+If you think bundles should be made available, let a server operator know by filing a ``Developer Services :: hg.mozilla.org`` bug or by asking in #vcs on irc.mozilla.org.